rudolfgrauberger/sonar-cxx-wiki/Description---Features.md

 ## Known Limitations
 - Not all of C++ can be parsed by now.
 You may hit parse errors when analyzing your project.
 - The plugin doesn't know about standard include paths.
 You have to configure them manually using the property **sonar.cxx.include_directories**
+- Have also a look at the [issue tracker](https://github.com/wenns/sonar-cxx/issues?state=open)